OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 - `setAllowContentAccess`: Content URL access allows WebViews to load content from a content provider installed on the system, which is enabled by default .
 - `setAllowFileAccess`: Enables and disables file access within a WebView.
 File access is enabled by default.
 Note that this enables and disables [file system access](https://developer.android.com/reference/android/webkit/WebSettings.html#setAllowFileAccess%28boolean%29 "File Access in WebView") only.
 Asset and resource access is unaffected and accessible via `file:///android_asset` and `file:///android_res`.
 - `setAllowFileAccessFromFileURLs`: Does or does not allow JavaScript running in the context of a file scheme URL to access content from other file scheme URLs.
-The default value is `true` for API level 15 (Ice Cream Sandwich) and below and `false` for API level 16 (Jelly Bean) and above.
+The default value is `true` for Android 4.0.3 - 4.0.4 (API level 15) and below and `false` for Android 4.1 (API level 16) and above.
 - `setAllowUniversalAccessFromFileURLs`: Does or does not allow JavaScript running in the context of a file scheme URL to access content from any origin.
-The default value is `true` for API level 15 (Ice Cream Sandwich) and below and `false` for API level 16 (Jelly Bean) and above.
+The default value is `true` for Android 4.0.3 - 4.0.4 (API level 15) and below and `false` for Android 4.1 (API level 16) and above.

 If one or more of the above methods is/are activated, you should determine whether the method(s) is/are really necessary for the app to work properly.